ibm-cloud-docs/vpc/advanced-vpc-routing.md

-# Setting up advanced routing
+# Setting up advanced routing in VPC
 {: #advanced-routing}

 You can control the flow of network traffic in your VPC by configuring VPC routes.
 Use VPC routes to specify the next hop for packets, based on their destination addresses.